huzaif-724/RBAC-UI/README.md

 Features  <br/>
-Add, edit, and delete users with intuitive modal forms.
+Add, edit, and delete users with intuitive modal forms. <br />
-Assign roles and manage permissions.
+Assign roles and manage permissions. <br />
-Filter users by role or status.
+Filter users by role or status. <br />
-Search users by name with real-time results.
+Search users by name with real-time results. <br />
-Export user data to a CSV file.
+Export user data to a CSV file. <br />
-Fully responsive design for optimal viewing across devices.
+Fully responsive design for optimal viewing across devices. <br />